Craig-Hudson/The-SmokeHouse/README.md

 ### Languages Used

-HTML and CSS have been used for this project
+HTML, CSS and Bootstrap have been used for this project

 ### Frameworks, Libraries & Programs Used